sparker888/sparker888-archive/README.md

 ## Aloha 🤙 and thanks for stopping by.

-I'm a Gatsby dev @GoGravital and an 🚁 FAA-certified drone pilot.
-My business is a 💜Gatsby partner.
+I'm a React 💜 Gatsby dev @GoGravital • 🚁 FAA-certified drone pilot • 📸 PPA Photographer • and 🚀 Gamer.

 ## 💡 Why I love using Gatsby + Tailwind + Twin